aryasaan/real-time-chat-application/README.md

 # Real-Time Chat Application

-This project is a **Real-Time Chat Application** built using modern web technologies to facilitate seamless communication.
+This project is a **Real-Time Chat Application** built using ** MERN STACK** to facilitate seamless communication.
 The application supports multiple users, real-time messaging, and delivers a clean and responsive user interface.

 ---
 ## Live Demo